Funding opportunity

 If you do not work part time, you may hold our fellowship for between 50% and 100% of your time.
 However, the total fellowship duration will be fixed at three years.
 This must be clearly justified in your application as the fellowship should be the fellow’s main research focus.

-Whether part-time or full-time, fellows may start their award with less than 50% FTE but should ramp up their commitment to a minimum of 50% FTE within six months of the award start date.
+Whether part time or full time, you may start your award with less than 50% FTE but should ramp up your commitment to a minimum of 50% FTE within six months of the award start date.

-Fellows should design an appropriate variable time commitment over the duration of the award to deliver their research vision.
-Additionally, fellows should plan their work packages to accommodate for any potential delays in recruiting post-doctoral researchers where necessary.
+You should design an appropriate variable time commitment over the duration of the award to deliver your research vision.
+Additionally, you should plan your work packages to accommodate for any potential delays in recruiting post-doctoral researchers where necessary.

 Equality, diversity and inclusion (EDI)